takelley1/linux-notes/kubernetes.md

   - Used with ClusterIP services (NOT NodePort or LoadBalancer).
   - If you're already using a LoadBalancer service, an Ingress is redundant.
   - Ideal when you have many ClusterIP services and don't want to use a LoadBalancer service for each of them.
-  - Requires an IngressController like Nginx
+  - Requires an IngressController like Nginx.
   ```yaml
   apiVersion: networking.k8s.io/v1
   kind: Ingress